 Our plan has free interpreter services available to answer questions from non-English speaking members.
+Information is available for free in other languages.
 We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call Member Services.